Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Detector

 By linearly combining the $X,Y,Z$ channels of the Michelson combination, the so-called optimal combination ($\mathcal{A},\mathcal{E},\mathcal{T}$) can be obtained, defined as~\cite{TDI_AET}

 In an ideal situation, with equal arms and equal noise levels, this combination can eliminate the mutual correlation between signals and noise in different channels~\cite{TDI_AET}.
 The $\mathcal{T}$ channel is also known as the null channel, which has poor sensitivity in the low-frequency range.
+Unlike other TDI combinations, this particular combination renders the three channels asymmetric, thereby distinguishing the multi-channel scenario.
+This distinction is elaborated in Sec~\ref{subsec:AET_channels}.